airplanes & helicopters

 The Spektrum binding process should be carried out as per your Tx instruction manual, but essentially it involves inserting the supplied bind plug (shown right) into the appropriate receiver slot, powering up the receiver and then switching on your Tx while activating the bind function.

-The receiver and the Tx and Rx will then communicate with each other and bind after a few seconds, successful binding is indicated by the flashing orange LED on the Rx turning to a solid illumination.
+The Tx and Rx will then communicate with each other and bind after a few seconds; successful binding is indicated by the flashing orange LED on the Rx turning to a solid illumination.
 Once bound, you shouldn't need to do it again for that model although you can re-bind the two components at any time, for whatever reasons.

 During the binding process the receiver learns the Global Unique Identifier code (GUID) that was programmed in to the transmitter during manufacture.
 There are 4.2 billion code combinations possible and this is one of the reasons why spread spectrum rc technology is so secure.